CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=MS, answer=[3,4,5]

 Which statements correctly describe `UPDATE students SET gender = ?
-WHERE gender = ?` on line 5 of `student.php`?
+WHERE gender = ?` on line 6 of `Student.php`?

 - It modifies all rows in the `gender` column.